Our weekend arts and culture picks, from Air to Beef

 Stage

-A Little Life, Harold Pinter Theatre
+A Little Life

-This four-hour adaptation of Hanya Yanagihara’s divisive novel was always going to be a talking point, but controversy began pre-opening night when illicitly taken pictures of star James Norton naked on stage were published.
+This four-hour adaptation of Hanya Yanagihara’s divisive novel was always going to be a talking point, but controversy began prior to opening night when illicitly taken pictures of star James Norton naked on stage were published.
 (A terrible violation, I argued in a column last week.)
 It tells the story of four young male friends, one of whom – Jude, played by Norton – has a relentlessly traumatic time.
 Critics didn’t have the stomach for it, with Alice Saville writing in our review that she “felt manipulated by its naive and psychologically incurious narrative of abuse”.
+Harold Pinter Theatre, until 18 June

 When Roy Williams’s Sucker Punch opened at the Royal Court in 2010, it helped to launch the career of Daniel Kaluuya, winning him a handful of Best Newcomer gongs.
-The play, which tells the story of two young Black boxers and their white trainer in the 1980s, now gets a revival at Queen’s Theatre Hornchurch, where the stage will be transformed into a boxing ring.
+The play, which tells the story of two young Black boxers and their white trainer in the 1980s, now gets a revival at the Queen’s Theatre, where the stage is transformed into a boxing ring.
+Queen’s Theatre Hornchurch, until 15 April

 Jessie Thompson, arts editor